Women's Super League: Records and statistics

-Most clean sheets

 Hall of Fame

 In September 2021, the Women's Super League announced the first inductees into the Barclays FA WSL Hall of Fame, recognising significant individuals who have contributed to the growth of the women's game in England and the WSL.

+Finances

 Sponsorship

+As of 30 November 2022, the WSL's total annual sponsorship revenue was estimated to be about $14.72 million.

 In March 2019, the Women's Super League agreed a multi-million sponsorship deal with British bank Barclays from the start of the 2019–20 season.
 The three-year sponsorship deal is reported to be in excess of £10 million with a prize money pot of £500,000 for the league champions for the first time.
 The FA described the deal as "the biggest ever investment in UK women's sport by a brand".
+Barclays renewed the sponsorship with an additional three-year deal on 15 December 2021, doubled its rights fee, and extended its sponsorship to the FA Women's Championship.

 The league's lead sponsor from 2012 to 2019 was Continental Tyres.
 Continental sponsored the FA's new commercial programme from 2014 to 2018 including the England women's national football team, FA Women's Cup and the FA WSL Continental Cup in addition to the WSL.
 During the 2011 season, Yorkshire Building Society was also a sponsorship partner along with Continental.

+Most shirt sponsorships for women's sides affiliated with men's clubs are bundled and not sold or valued separately.

+Investment from Premier League clubs

+In the 2022–23 season, 11 of the WSL's 12 teams were affiliates of men's Premier League clubs, with the only exception being Reading, who were affiliated with a lower-tier men's side.
+Arsenal, Chelsea, Liverpool, Manchester City, Manchester United, and Tottenham Hotspur combined had spent a total of £123.6 million on their women's sides from the league's founding in 2011 to the 2022–23 season.
+A report in The Telegraph compared this spending to the £186 million those clubs' spent on agents' fees for men's player transactions from 1 February 2022 to 31 January 2023.
+Those clubs spent £33 million on their women's sides over the same period.

+Declined investments

+In July 2022, The FA declined a £150 million offer from an unnamed private equity firm to purchase the league.
+Baroness Sue Campbell had noted that The FA had refused other private equity offers.

 Broadcasting

-As of 2021, matches are broadcast and streamed in the United Kingdom and Ireland via the FA Player, Sky Sports, and the BBC (UK only).
-Internationally, select matches are broadcast in at least 12 countries, including Australia, Canada, Denmark, Dominican Republic, Finland, Germany, Italy, Mexico, New Zealand, Norway, and Sweden, and the United States.
+As of 2021, matches are broadcast and streamed in the United Kingdom and Ireland via The FA Player, Sky Sports, and the BBC (UK only).
+Internationally, select matches are broadcast in at least twelve countries, including Australia, Canada, Denmark, Dominican Republic, Finland, Germany, Italy, Mexico, New Zealand, Norway, and Sweden, and the United States.